 Deciding to homeschool your child can be a difficult decision to make.
 Wondering how you’ll adjust, how well you’ll be able to teach, and if your child is adapting to this change from traditional schooling to a homeschooling style.
 You may have concerns about your child being able to socialize with other kids.
 Here are 5 Tips for Families who Homeschool.

-If possible, have a designated place in your home for “school” – Along with the mental orientation of Tip #2, an environmental orientation can help as well.
-Whether it is the kitchen table, a spare room, or a desk set up in an area of your home, a physical space where school takes place offers the student a reminder that they are in the “school zone”.
+If possible, have a designated place in your home for “school” – Along with the mental orientation of Tip #2, an environmental orientation can also help.
+Whether it is the kitchen table, a spare room, or a desk set up in an area of your home, a physical space where school takes place offers the student a reminder that they are in the “school zone.”

-At Folsom Cordova Community Charter School, they offer workshops twice a week at their beautiful campus which includes a Life Lab in their garden, Critical Reading and Public Speaking, as well as Art and Science.
+At Folsom Cordova Community Charter School, they offer workshops twice a week at their beautiful campus, including a Life Lab in their garden, Critical Reading and Public Speaking, and Art and Science.
 They also offer monthly field trips to Art and Science museums, farms, and nature centers.
 Their students have the ability to apply knowledge in ways that traditional schools simply do not have the time or resources to implement.

-Even if you are a long-standing homeschool family, each child is different and what works for one student may not work for another.
-At times you may doubt your decision or feel like you could be doing more.
+Even if you are a long-standing homeschool family, each child is different, and what works for one student may not work for another.
+Sometimes you may doubt your decision or feel like you could be doing more.
 Rest assured that every good teacher feels that way from time to time.
 As time goes by, you and your student will find your groove!

-Folsom Cordova Community Charter School partners with veteran home school families and new families to offer a life-line of sorts.
-Their new families have a way to get advice, meet up for socialization opportunities, and build bonds with other families which afford them a wide network of support.
-They feel strongly that their program offers the maximum opportunity for student success partnering our high-quality teaching staff, our vast library of curriculum, and multiple socialization options for their families.
+Folsom Cordova Community Charter School partners with veteran home school families and new families to offer a lifeline of sorts.
+Their new families have a way to get advice, meet up for socialization opportunities, and build bonds with other families, which affords them a wide network of support.
+They feel strongly that their program offers the maximum opportunity for student success by partnering with our high-quality teaching staff, our vast curriculum library, and multiple socialization options for their families.

 We believe in building & supporting the community and that finding the resources and things to do for your kids should be easy.
 4kids.com is a FREE online resource guide for families with kids in a city near you.View All Posts